Swiftaff/rollup-iconify-svg/README.md

 {@html icons["fa:random"]}
 ```

-In this simple example above, assuming you set 'src' as the 'src' directory in the plugin, and 'src/icons.js' as the 'dest' - then the "fa:random" text above would be found by the plugin, the icon auto-generated during bundling, then displayed by svelte in the @html tag - all in one smooth step!
+In this simple example above, assuming you set 'src' as the 'src' directory in the plugin, and 'src/icons.js' as the 'dest' - then

+-   the "fa:random" text above would be found by the plugin within this example.svelte file (because it's in the src directory)
+-   the icons.js file would be auto-generated during bundling
+-   then the icon would be displayed by svelte in the @html tag
+-   all in one smooth step!

 This obviously inlines each instance of the SVG on the page - so probably not recommended if you are using hundreds of icons.